rajesh-nitc/test-backend/README.md

 # genai-function-calling-api

-This API supports function calling with Gemini LLM models on Vertex AI.
+This API supports function calling with Azure OpenAI models and Google Gemini models on Vertex AI.
 The model is provided with the day's chat history to maintain multi-turn context.
-The model's usage limit can be configured to manage costs.

 ## Features